 In comparison, the Mi watch comes with all the usual motion sensors along with GPS, optical heart rate monitor, compass, and more.
 Like the Huawei GT2, the Mi Watch can do activity tracking, sleep tracking, heart rate monitoring, and more.
 It can also measure blood oxygen levels.
 The GPS sensor supports Glonass, BDS, and Galileo for better outdoor activity tracking.

-The Mi Watch also takes advantage of Firstbeat-powered insights to offer the same information as the GT2.
+The Xiaomi Smartwatch also takes advantage of Firstbeat-powered insights to offer the same information as the GT2.
 The Mi Watch features an additional Energy feature that works similar to Garmin’s Body Battery monitor, this will monitor your sleep, activity, and heart rate to give you info on how well you can tackle the day.

 Xiaomi offers 117 workout modes with the Mi Watch and 17 core workout modes to offer more activity-specific metrics for the core workout modes.
 This includes activities like walking, running, swimming, and more.